open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 ## Notifications

-<config>io.ox/core//autoOpenNotificationarea=`<bool>`</config>
+<config>io.ox/core//autoOpenNotification=`<bool>`</config>
 Open notification area automatically on new notification.
+Default is `true`.

 <config>io.ox/core//notificationsHidingTimer=`<number>`</config>
-Hide notifications for n milliseconds after the user clicks on 'Notify me again later' (default is 1800000 (30 minutes)).
+Hide notifications for n milliseconds after the user clicks on 'Notify me again later' (default is `1800000` (30 minutes)).

 <config>io.ox/core//showDesktopNotifications=`<bool>`</config>
 Show native desktop notifications.
 Default `true`.
 Important: Depends also on browser settings.

 <config>io.ox/core//properties/contactImageMaxWidth=`<number>`</config>
-Maximum target image width when croping contact/user images in pixels (default: 500).
+Maximum target image width when croping contact/user images in pixels (default: `500`).

 ## Feedback dialog

-<config>io.ox/core//feedback/show=`<bool>`</config>
+<config>io.ox/core//feedback/show=`<string>`</config>
 Show one or more feedback buttons.
-Default value is 'both' which shows a dropdown entry in the settings menu and a button in the main content window. (topbar/side/both).
+Default value is `both` which shows a dropdown entry in the settings menu and a button in the main content window (topbar/side/both).

 <config>io.ox/core//feedback/supportlink`<string>`</config>
 Hyperlink to a support site referenced in the feedback dialog.
+Default is unset.

 <config>io.ox/core//feedback/position`<string>`</config>
 Set position of the feedback button.
 Default value is `right`. (`left|right`).

 <config>io.ox/core//feedback/showHover=`<bool>`</config>
 Show rating string on mouse hover in feedback dialog.
+Default `true`.

 <config>io.ox/core//feedback/showModuleSelect=`<bool>`</config>
 Defines if the feedback dialog is aware of it's current App and the rating is based on this.
 If set to "true" every App can be rated regardless which App is currently running.
+Default `true`.

 ## Misc